 BEFORE THE GAME OR AFTER, Preston's Restaurant is a delicious place for a new game-day tradition.
 Start with our fresh breakfast buffet.
 Order lunch or dinner from our mouth-watering a la carte menu of seasonal cuisine.
 And don't forget the Valley's best brunch, every Sunday at Preston's.
 Make Preston's Restaurant your game-day tradition.

-540.231.0120 | WWW.INNATVIRGINIATECH.COM 901 PRICES FORK RD.
-BLACKSBURG, VA 24061 (INSIDE THE INN AT VIRGINIA TECH) Reservations recommended Chung as someone with the ability to play very well at any of the three interior spots.
+540.231.0120 | WWW.INNATVIRGINIATECH.COM 901 PRICES FORK RD, BLACKSBURG, VA 24061 (INSIDE THE INN AT VIRGINIA TECH) Reservations recommended.